 - assist Māori to manage and measure the outcome of customary practice within their rohe moana (coastal area) that adds to their traditional and customary well-being

 - determine past levels of Māori customary and traditional harvest levels and help clarify the relationship between customary and traditional rights and current harvest levels

 - provide customary fisheries information to enhance and add value to sustainable fisheries management processes.

-Our guide has more details on what is required for making customary research proposals and
+Our guide has more details on what is required for making customary research proposals and applying for funding.

 History of fund